The nutritional value of pea shoots goes way beyond the vitamins and minerals they contain.

 Carotenoids are fat-soluble antioxidants that have anti-cancer properties by preventing damage to cellular structures.
 Research strongly suggests that consuming carotenoid-rich foods reduces the incidence of cancers and diseases associated with reduced immune function, cardiovascular disease, and other degenerative disorders.

 Pea microgreens have high levels of the carotenoids lutein and zeaxanthin.
 These carotenoids help prevent age-related macular degeneration and cataracts by protecting the eyes from harmful ultraviolet rays.

-Pea shoots contain about 15% of the percent daily value (DV) of vitamin A. This is approximately four times more vitamin A than tomatoes.
+Pea shoots contain about 15% of vitamin A’s daily value (DV).
+This is approximately four times more vitamin A than tomatoes.